fesooli/social-networking/README.md

-This project consists of a test for the Software Engineer position on Nubank.

 The test statement is as follows:
 You are tasked with making Nukr, a new social media product by Nu Everything S / A. The initial step is to create a prototype service that provides a REST API where we can simulate connections between people, and explore how we would offer new connection suggestions.
 These are the features required: